noec764/erpnext/docs/dooks/support/README.md

 # Support

 Great customer support and maintenance is at the heart of any successful small business.
-Dooks gives you the tools to track all incoming requests and issues from your customers so that you can respond quickly.
+Dokie gives you the tools to track all incoming requests and issues from your customers so that you can respond quickly.
 Your database of incoming queries will also help you track where the biggest opportunities are for improvements.